Rob Fleming: Background

 Born in Windsor, Ontario, Fleming and his family moved to BC when he was three years old, settling on Greater Vancouver's North Shore.
 In the 1988 federal election, he assisted in the New Democratic Party's campaign in the riding of Capilano—Howe Sound.
 From 1993 to 1995 he attended the university transfer program at Camosun College in Saanich, which later awarded him the 2008 Distinguished Alumni Award.
 While at Camosun, Fleming served as communications coordinator for the student society.

 He then enrolled in the University of Victoria (UVic), where he majored in history.
 As president of the UVic Students' Society, he was active in acquiring universal access to BC Transit for students through a U-Pass system.
 After graduating with a bachelor of arts degree in 2002, he started work with a communication consulting business.

-He met his wife Maura Parte while attending UVic; they have two children together.
+He met his wife Maura Parte while attending UVic; together, they have one daughter, Rory, and one son.